Block-Randomized Stochastic Proximal Gradient for Low-Rank Tensor Factorization: Numerical Results

-{ Figs~\ref{fig:sampled}-\ref{fig:time_repeat} show the MSEs of the stochastic algorithms (i.e., \texttt{BrasCPD}, \texttt{AdaCPD}, and \texttt{CPRAND}) against the number of sampled entries and runtime, respectively.
-One can see that \texttt{BrasCPD} and \texttt{AdaCPD} do not use many data samples to reach a good MSE level.
+Figs~\ref{fig:sampled}-\ref{fig:time_repeat} show the MSEs of the stochastic algorithms (i.e., \texttt{BrasCPD}, \texttt{AdaCPD}, {\black \texttt{CPRAND} and \texttt{CPRAND-Prox}}) against the number of sampled entries and runtime, respectively. {\black Here, we set $I_1=I_2=I_3=300$ and $F=100$.} One can see that \texttt{BrasCPD} and \texttt{AdaCPD} do not use many data samples to reach a good MSE level.
 This indicates that the communication overhead performance of the proposed algorithms is promising.
-In terms of runtime, \texttt{CPRAND} starts with a quick decrease of the MSE---it reaches MSE$\approx 10^{-2}$ within 50 seconds, while the proposed approaches reach this level of accuracy after 100 seconds.
-Nevertheless, the MSE of \texttt{CPRAND} is somehow stuck at this level, but the proposed algorithms can reach a much better accuracy for estimating the latent factors.
+In terms of runtime, \texttt{CPRAND} {\black and \texttt{CPRAND-Prox}} start with quick decrease of the MSE---{\black they reach} MSE$\approx 10^{-2}$ within 50 seconds, while the proposed approaches reach this level of accuracy after 100 seconds.
+Nevertheless, the {\black MSEs of \texttt{CPRAND} and \texttt{CPRADN-Prox} are} somehow stuck at this level, but the proposed algorithms can reach a much better accuracy for estimating the latent factors.
 We would like to remark that the runtime performance of stochastic algorithms are affected by the programming language used (i.e., \texttt{Matlab} in this case).
 Typically, interpreted languages (e.g., \texttt{Matlab} and \texttt{Python}) are not specialized for handling ``for'' loops, which is heavily used in stochastic algorithms (especially when $|{\cal F}_n|$ is small).
-Hence, real-system implementations for these algorithms could be much faster. }
+Hence, real-system implementations for these algorithms could be much faster.